Prag8855/aab/content/guides/fiktionsbescheinigung.md

 If you currently have a [[Schengen visa]], you can't get a *Fiktionsbescheinigung*.
 You can't convert a Schengen visa to a residence permit.
 You must apply in for a residence permit in your home country.[^3]

-## Travelling with a Fiktionsbescheinigung
+## Can you travel with a Fiktionsbescheinigung?

 **If you have a "§81 Abs.
 4" Fiktionsbescheinigung**, you can travel outside of Germany.
+You can visit countries outside the Schengen area and the European Union, then re-enter Germany.

 Other types of *Fiktionsbescheinigung* do not let you travel outside of Germany.
-If you leave Germany, you might not be able to re-enter later.
+If you travel outside Germany, you might not be able to re-enter later.

 ## Fiktionsbescheinigung types